frovedis/frovedis/doc/manual/python/graph/bfs.md

 This method iterates over only those edges in the component, reachable from this node.
 It must be in range **[1, G.num_vertices]**.
 _**distance**_: A positive integer parameter that specifies the distance of the wanted nodes from source.
-_**opt\_level**_: Zero or a positive integer parameter that must be 0, 1 or 2.
-It is an optimization parameter that can be used for fast computation, reduce memory constraints during breadth first search.
+_**opt\_level**_: Zero or a positive integer parameter that must be in range 0 to 2.
+It is an optimization parameter is used for reducing computation times during breadth first search.
 (Default: 1)
 - **When opt_level = 0**: this should only be used where systems have memory constraints.
 It is slowest.
 - **When opt_level = 1**: this is fastest.
 It uses comparatively large amount of memory.
 - **When opt_level = 2**: this is much better than **'opt_level = 0'** but slightly slower than **opt_level = 1**.